nushell/nushell.github.io/commands/docs/select.md

 ## Parameters

  -  `...rest`: the columns to select from the table
- -  `--ignore-errors`: when an error occurs, instead of erroring out, suppress the error message
+ -  `--ignore-errors` `(-i)`: when an error occurs, instead of erroring out, suppress the error message

 ## Examples